-- 4.11 The Council's Community Asset Transfer Policy document which was last updated in October 2015 has been amended to take account of the changes recommended by the Task & Finish Group. - 4.12 A List of CAT Priority 1 Assets available for Community Asset Transfer either under long-term leases or short-term management agreements has been prepared to take account of future development potential of sites (updated

-Local Development Plan and the Schools Development Plan), and the generation of capital receipts.
-This List of CAT Priority 1 Assets will be subject to regular review and updating by the Corporate Landlord in consultation with the CAT Steering Group and Cabinet.

-- 4.13 Recommendations made by the CAT Task & Finish Group, the revised CAT Policy and CAT Priority 1 Asset List were approved by Cabinet on 23 July 2019. - 4.14 Resourcing shortages were noted by the Task & Finish Group as being a contributory factor in the delay in processing CAT transfers and the staff resources required to progress multiple community asset transfers within agreed timescales for the influx of CAT's required under the MTFS is being assessed by the Head of Operations Community Services with any proposed changes needing to be subject to the development of a business case.
-The "Team" approach adopted by other local authorities to manage multiple projects whereby multi-disciplinary staff (e.g. Property, Legal, Parks and CAT Officer) work together is also favoured by the Task & Finish Group going forward and will need to be adopted. - 4.15 In addition to the funding provided by the Council to assist community groups with repairs and refurbishments of buildings (outlined at paragraphs 3.7 above) it is evident from discussions with sports clubs that capital investment in plant and machinery to facilitate the self-management of playing fields and bowling greens is likely to be required.
-The Council will consider making capital grants available to purchase such equipment.
+- 4.11 The Council's CAT Policy document has been amended to take account of the changes recommended by the Task & Finish Group. - 4.12 A List of CAT Priority 1 Assets available for CAT either under long-term leases or short-term management agreements has been prepared to take account of future development potential of sites (updated Local Development Plan and the Schools Development Plan), and the generation of capital receipts.
+This List of CAT Priority 1 Assets will be subject to regular review and updating by the Corporate Landlord in consultation with the CAT Steering Group and Cabinet Also the CAT group are to consider management of sites that have multiusers such as Newbridge fields. - 4.13 Recommendations made by the CAT Task & Finish Group, the revised CAT Policy and CAT Priority 1 Asset List were approved by Cabinet on 23 July 2019. - 4.14 Resourcing shortages were noted by the Task & Finish Group as being a contributory factor in the delay in processing CAT transfers and the staff resources required to progress multiple CAT's within agreed timescales for the influx of CAT's required under the MTFS is being assessed by the Head of Operations Community Services with any proposed changes needing to be subject to the development of a business case which will be presented to the Corporate Management Board for funding approval.
+The "Team" approach adopted by other local authorities to manage multiple projects whereby multidisciplinary staff (e.g. Property, Legal, Parks and CAT Officer) work together is also favoured by the Task & Finish Group going forward and will need to be adopted. - 4.15 In addition to the funding provided by the Council to assist sports clubs/community groups with repairs and refurbishments of buildings (outlined at paragraphs 3.7 above) it is evident from discussions with sports clubs that capital investment in plant and machinery to facilitate the self-management of playing fields and bowling greens is likely to be required.

-4.16 Consultation on Proposals
+Consultation on Proposals

-- 4.17 A consultation on the proposals was carried out to gather views and opinions on the potential impact of the changes in order to meet the proposed budget reduction, as part of the Council's MTFS. - 4.18 The consultation document is appended to this report at Appendix B, and below are some of the salient points: - The consultation was available to complete online and paper copies were available on request by telephone or email and ran from 17 April 2019 until 10 July 2019. - The consultation was communicated to Town and Community Councils, advertised on the Council's website and the Council's corporate Twitter account 23 times throughout the period of consultation, with the information being viewed 51,950 times. - A series of 4 Facebook postings were placed during the period of the consultation to raise awareness and also encourage citizens to share their views on the proposals.
-The posts were seen 65,758 times.
+- 4.16 A consultation on the proposals was carried out to gather views and opinions on the potential impact of the changes in order to meet the proposed budget reduction, as part of the Council's MTFS. - 4.17 The consultation document is appended to this report at Appendix B, and below are some of the salient points: - The consultation was available to complete online and paper copies were available on request by telephone or email The consultation ran from 17 April 2019 until 10 July 2019. - The consultation was communicated to Town and Community Councils, advertised on the Council's website and the Council's

-- Posters promoting the consultation were sent to all sports groups and pavilion coordinators and also circulated to the library services for use in their 12 branches. - A total of 1,830 responses were received.
+- corporate Twitter account 23 times throughout the period of consultation, with the information being viewed 51,950 times. - A series of 4 Facebook postings on the Councils corporate Facebook page were placed during the period of the consultation to raise awareness and also encourage citizens to share their views on the proposals.
+The posts were seen 65,758 times. - Posters promoting the consultation were sent to all sports groups and pavilion coordinators and also circulated to the library services for use in their 12 branches. - A total of 1,830 responses were received.
 During the period, there were 329 social media interactions, 1 letter and 9 emails. - There were 2,169 interactions representing 1.5 percent of the Bridgend County Borough population.

-4.19 Reponses to the consultation
+Reponses to the consultation